Kelvin Herrera: Chicago Cubs

 On August 6, 2020, Herrera signed a minor league deal with the Chicago Cubs.
 Herrera was released on August 26, 2020.

 Retirement

 On February 26, 2021, Herrera announced his retirement from professional baseball via his Twitter account.

 Scouting report

-With an overhand delivery and quick explosion from the stretch, Herrera throws hard like many Dominican pitchers; his two-seam fastball averages about 97mph and tops out at 103.
+With an overhand delivery and quick explosion from the stretch, Herrera throws hard like many Dominican pitchers; his two-seam fastball averages about 97 mph and tops out at 103.
 He pairs his fastball with a deceptive changeup around 87–88 and an occasional curveball in the mid-80s.
 Herrera occasionally throws a sinker to induce groundball outs.
 His slider is often touted as his best off-speed pitch.